A short history of Glamorous Toolkit

 The first version of a Moldable Inspector was implemented in 2011, and supported extensible ways to present and inspect objects.
 It is documented in several papers:

 The Moldable Debugger followed in 2013.
-It offered a tailorable way to debug applications depending on diverse programming styles used, such as announcements, or parsing rules.
-See
+It offered a tailorable way to debug applications that use diverse programming styles, such as announcements or parsing rules.
+See:

 The first GT Spotter was implemented in 2014, offering a unified way to express and combine search tools.
 See: